Share

 At a Glance

-• What it is: Short-term loan for building or major renovation, disbursed in stages
+• What it is: Short-term interest-only loan for ground-up construction or major renovation, disbursed in draws tied to milestones

 How It Works